City and County Comprehensive Planning Process

 Implementation is emphasized throughout the plan development process.
 The plan moves beyond the typical goals and objectives to include specific recommendations to address community issues.
 Plan concepts and proposals will be tested along the way to make sure they are acceptable and that there is a public acceptance and political will to implement and administer them.

-The many elements of the comprehensive plan have been divided into basic categories of Community Vision & Goals, Land Use Plan, Transportation Plan, Community Appearance, Growth Analysis, Economic Development, and Implementation Plan.
-The 2025 Comprehensive Plan is organized using a hierarchy of guiding principles with Community Vision at the top of the hierarchy.
+Plan Elements The many elements of the comprehensive plan have been divided into basic categories of Community Vision & Goals, Land Use Plan, Transportation Plan, Community Appearance, Growth Analysis, Economic Development, and Implementation Plan.

 - Community Vision & Goals